augusthottie/devopsfetch-stage5a/README.md

 ## Logging

-Logs are stored in the `logs/` directory.
+Logs are stored in the `/var/log/devopsfetch.log` directory.
 Log rotation is implemented to manage log file size.
-When a log file exceeds a certain size, it is renamed with a `.old` extension, and a new log file is created.
+Log rotation is configured to rotate logs daily, keeping up to 7 days of logs.

 ## Help